hyungkwonko/flask-sus/readme.md

 (venv) $ git push heroku master
 ```

-We can actually start the server by this command which heroku calls Dinos.
+We can actually start the server which heroku calls Dinos with the command below.
 ```
 (venv) $ heroku ps:scale web=1
 ```